Gabe Zimmerman Public Service Awards

 - Personal Staff employed by Members of the Arizona Congressional Delegation

-As there are other recognition programs for education and public safety employees, this program will focus on all other categories of public service in Arizona at the levels of government listed above.
+As there are other recognition programs for education and public safety employees, this program is directed toward all other categories of public service in Arizona at the levels of government listed above.

 Award Criteria